mohan2020/w2hsite/site/content/publications/smartphone-activity-trackers-vs-wearable-devices.md

 ---
-title: Patients Stick with Smartphone Activity Trackers
+title: >-
+  Smartphones vs Wearable Devices for Remotely Monitoring Physical Activity After Hospital Discharge
 articlename: Patients Stick with Smartphone Activity Trackers Longer Than Wearable Devices
-date: '2020-02-17'
+date: '2020-02-07'
 summary: >-
   According to a new Penn Medicine Study, doctors who track their patients’ physical activity might have more luck doing it with smartphones than wearable